Documentation

 errortype, fallible functions, and must-handle enforcement. - Threads and the memory model:

-spawn,join, channels, mutexes, the pool, and the memory model. - Builtins: every compiler-provided function and which paradigms gate it.
+async func,await,async_run, and the deadlock gate. - Builtins: every compiler-provided function and which paradigms gate it.

 Standard library

-Section titled “Standard library”API pages for the modules shipped under lib/std, all written in dusk itself.
+Section titled “Standard library”API pages for the modules shipped under lib/std, all written in Dusk itself.

 - Overview: what ships, how imports work, and what is planned next.